chenxinye/mhodlr/README.md

-For customized precision, we refer to [precisions](https://github.com/chenxinye/mhodlr/blob/main/docs/source/precision.rst) for definition.
+For customized precision, we refer to [precisions](https://github.com/chenxinye/mhodlr/blob/main/docs/source/precision.rst) for definitions.

 Also, we refer to [document](https://github.com/chenxinye/mhodlr/blob/main/docs/source/start.rst) for usage in detail.